BSMamba: Brightness and Semantic Modeling for Long-Range Interaction in Low-Light Image Enhancement: Related Work

 \subsection{State-Space Models}

-State-space models (SSMs) have gained attention for addressing long-range dependencies, as demonstrated by LSSL~\cite{gu2021combining} and S4~\cite{gu2021efficiently}, which serve as alternatives to CNNs and Transformers.
-Mamba~\cite{gu2023mamba}, a selective SSM, has been extended to visual tasks like classification~\cite{zhu2024vision}, restoration~\cite{guo2025mambair, dong2024mamba}, and fusion~\cite{li2024mambadfuse}.
-In LLIE, RetinexMamba~\cite{bai2024retinexmamba} combines Retinexformer with SSMs for faster processing, while WaveMamba~\cite{zou2024wave} and WalMaFa~\cite{tan2024wavelet} leverage Mamba for low-frequency feature extraction and global brightness modeling.
-However, these methods rely on vanilla Mamba, which struggles with weakened long-range interactions in 2D images.
-To address this, improved methods have been proposed.
-LocalMamba~\cite{huang2024localmamba} uses window-based scanning for better local detail representation, QuadMamba~\cite{xie2025quadmamba} employs quadtree-based scanning to preserve spatial locality, and ARM clusters adjacent blocks for efficient scanning.
-LLEMamba~\cite{zhang2024llemamba} adopts bidirectional scanning to balance local and global focus.
-However, these approaches fail to model causal relationships between pixels, limiting effective interactions and overall performance.
+State-space models (SSMs) have gained traction for addressing long-range dependencies, as shown by LSSL~\cite{gu2021combining} and S4~\cite{gu2021efficiently}, which serve as alternatives to CNNs and Transformers.
+Mamba~\cite{gu2023mamba}, a selective SSM, has been adapted for visual tasks such as classification~\cite{zhu2024vision}, restoration~\cite{guo2025mambair,dong2024mamba}, and fusion~\cite{li2024mambadfuse}.
+In LLIE, RetinexMamba~\cite{bai2024retinexmamba} merges Retinexformer with SSMs for improved processing speed, while WaveMamba~\cite{zou2024wave} and WalMaFa~\cite{tan2024wavelet} utilize Mamba for low-frequency feature extraction and global brightness modeling.
+Yet, these methods still depend on standard Mamba, which struggles with long-range interactions in 2D images.
+To improve performance, several enhanced methods have been proposed.
+LocalMamba~\cite{huang2024localmamba} uses window-based scanning for better local detail, QuadMamba~\cite{xie2025quadmamba} employs quadtree-based scanning to maintain spatial locality, and ARM clusters adjacent blocks for efficient processing.
+LLEMamba~\cite{zhang2024llemamba} adopts bidirectional scanning to strike a balance between local and global focus.
+However, these approaches still struggle to model causal relationships between pixels, limiting effective interactions and overall performance.